 Avoid Wrongful Termination of Employment

-Avoid wrongful termination claims to uphold your reputation as an employer of choice, maintain trust and cohesion with your remaining employees following a termination, and avoid nuisance and other unwarranted, unwanted lawsuits.
+Avoid wrongful termination claims to uphold your reputation as an employer of choice, maintain trust and cohesion with your remaining employees following termination, and avoid nuisance and other unwarranted, unwanted lawsuits.

 You maintain safety from losing wrongful termination lawsuits by treating employees legally and fairly when you end their employment for whatever reason, whether financially-motivated layoffs, performance problems or more.
 As an employer, it is your responsibility to protect the best interests of your business and of your remaining employees.